- B.A., History, Calvin College

 - Ph.D., specialties in American intellectual and religious history and the history of immigration, Yale University

-Prof. Bratt enjoys reading and writing at the cottage he and his wife own near Lake Michigan.
-He regularly volunteers in local political campaigns and serves on the council of his local church.
-His most pleasurable recent vacation was touring the Netherlands with family members.
-He enjoys visiting his children who currently live in Dallas, Philadelphia, and Berkeley, and hopes someday soon to visit the one in China, too.
+Prof. Bratt enjoys reading and writing at the cottage that he and his wife own near Lake Michigan.
+He regularly volunteers in local political campaigns and has served several terms on the council of his local church.
+Since retiring from Calvin two years ago he taught a year at Xiamen University in China on a Fulbright grant and for fall semester 2017 on the Semester at Sea, which rounded the world from Hamburg to San Diego via eleven ports of call.
+He enjoys visiting his children who currently live in Dallas, Philadelphia, Berkeley, and Vancouver.
 He fights the aging process by working out (cross-training and yoga) and thinks heaven will be a lot like the Lake Michigan shoreline.

 He finished the research for this work on a Fulbright grant to the Netherlands in 2010.
 He also served Calvin College as director of the first-year DCM (Developing a Christian Mind) program.